 Please keep your comments clean.
 Those which fail our house rules may be removed.
 If you see a post that is inappropriate, alert us by using the "complain about this post" link and we will act accordingly.

 And do try to keep your comments short and relevant to the posts they answer.
-We will delete off-topic posts because we want to keep this blog focused on the World Cup experience.
-Readers looking for longer or broader discussions on the intracacies of England's formation or pre/post-match debate should visit our message boards.
+We will reject off-topic posts because we want to keep this blog focused on the Ryder Cup experience.
+Readers looking for broader discussions on other golf issues should visit our message boards.

-That's it - we hope you enjoy the World Cup blog and look forward to talking to you.
+That's it - we hope you enjoy the Ryder Cup blog and look forward to talking to you.